knaaptime/seg_networks/paper/results_graphs.md

 constructs well-captured by other variables (see @fig:heatmap), our preferred models include a subset of network topology measures and interactions between cyclomatic complexity and (1) meshedness (2) circuity.
-In all specifications, these interactions improved model fit significantly.
-Our Bayesian and frequentist specifications provide complimentary results and the relationships between variables are generally consistent regardless which dependent variable is used.
+In all specifications, these interactions significantly improved model fit.
+Moreover, the relationships between variables are generally consistent regardless which dependent variable is used.